epitron/lazy-sax-machine/README.md

 ## Usage

 SAX Machine currently only supports `nokogiri`, but eventually it will try to find the best XML library automatically.
-(First looking for `ox`, then `oga, then `nokogiri`.)
+(First looking for `ox`, then `oga`, then `nokogiri`.)

 ## Examples